ajgon/opsworks_ruby/README.md

   * **Default:** `false`
   * If set to true, `rails console` will be invoked with all application-level environment variables set.
+  * **WARNING!** This is highly unstable feature.
+If you experience any troubles with deployments, and have this feature enabled, consider disabling it as a first step in your debugging process.

 ### appserver